The role of RPA in manufacturing post pandemic

 Delayed response or long resolution times can harm the trust you have built with your customers.
 To be able to help them promptly in real-time, you need to swiftly navigate through multiple business systems which are often laborious.
 But things can change dramatically by automating customer service with RPA.

-US banks have harnessed RPA to improve its average handling time at their customer service center by 30%.
+US banks have harnessed RPA to improve their average handling time at their customer service center by 30%.
 This resulted in a monthly savings of 8000 work hours, enabling employees to use the freed time on value-added services.

 4. CRM and Sales Order Integration